Ecocompare/web-site/README.md

 The world is facing substantial challenges regarding pollution, biodiversity resources and environmental sustainability.
 We believe that consumers have a major role in buying products that are more respectful of people and the environment.
 Ecocompare plateform (web & [mobile](https://github.com/Ecocompare/mobile-app)) uses a reliable and serious methodology to rate products on the environmental, social and sanitary axes in order to make them know to the largest audience.

+# devices
-Product information can be displayed on a mobile app or integrated on a web page though a widget application.
+Product information can be displayed on a mobile app or integrated on a web page through a customizable widget application (HTML).

 # Purpose
 The goal of the https://www.ecocompare.com platform is to sensitize consumers by highlighting and explaining why one product is more environmentally friendly than another.
 > Make our planet great again